-LITTLE CAESAR ENTERPRISES, INC.
+Little Caesar’s Pizza of Arkansas, Inc. (“Company”)

 JOB DESCRIPTION

-POSITION: ASSISTANT MANAGER
+POSITION: CREW

-REPORTS TO: Restaurant Manager and Co-Manager
+REPORTS TO: Restaurant Manager, Co-Manager and Assistant Manager

-GRADE LEVEL: 3
+GRADE LEVEL: 2 Non-Exempt

 JOB SUMMARY:

-The Assistant Manager works productively and supervises restaurant Colleagues to ensure they perform their jobs responsibilities so the restaurant achieves customer satisfaction and profitability during their shift.
+This is a Part-Time position (a maximum of 29 hours per week).
+The Crew Member works productively as part of the restaurant team, performing their job responsibilities to achieve customer satisfaction and operational profitability during their shift according to Company standards and procedures.

 PERFORMANCE RESULTS:

+The employee will satisfactorily complete and pass all sections of the basic Company Training Program, known as Caesars Advanced Rating and Development System (“CARDS”), on or before 60 days from date of hire.
+The Company will provide all training materials and training support from various members of the Management Team, the employee however, is expected to be self-motivated in attaining these goals.
+The employee is responsible for seeking guidance, training and testing to accomplish 100% certification within the allotted 60 days.
+Failure to accomplish 100% of the stated CARDS goals on or before 60 days from date of hire may result in termination.

-Serves customers correct, complete orders within service time goals, according to the Customer Service Standards, the Priority Guidelines, the telephone and front counter station procedures and if necessary, the Remedy Process.
+Serves customers correct complete orders within service time goals, according to the Customer Service Standards, the Priority Guidelines, the telephone and front counter station procedures and if necessary, the Remedy Process.

-Prepares and ensures consistent, high quality products are served to customers as described in the Little Caesars Orientation and Training Handbook and as shown on the job station helpers.
+Prepares and ensures consistent high quality products are served to customers as described in the Company training materials.

-Displays the proper image and follows Little Caesars policies, procedures and standards for conduct as outlined in the Little Caesars Orientation and Training Handbook.
+Displays the proper image (including but not limited to compliance with Company grooming, uniform, jewelry, and hygiene standards) and follows Company policies, procedures and standards for conduct as outlined in the Company Orientation and Training Handbook and Policy Manual.

-Cleans and organizes work stations and ensures the standards for restaurant image are maintained as directed by management and as required by the local health department.
+Cleans and organizes essentially any/all internal space and/or items within the restaurant.
+This is to include but is not limited to: trash cans, work stations, counters, restaurant equipment, doors, floors, walls, windows, shelving, racks, plumbing fixtures (sinks, toilets, faucets, backsplashes, mop basins, etc.), cooking utensils, pans, trays, containers, racks, etc. as directed by management.
+Cleaning assignments can also include the building and grounds of each restaurant.

+Complies with Company cash handling / variance procedures.

-Performs cash management responsibilities and ensures compliance by Colleagues to all safety and security procedures as defined in the Little Caesars Orientation and Training Handbook as well as any other safety and security procedures issued.
+Complies with all safety and security procedures as defined in the Company Orientation and Training Handbook as well as any other safety and security procedures issued.

-Provides direction and feedback to Colleagues and follows up by coaching/counseling to ensure job duties are performed and all Little Caesar standards, procedures and policies are achieved.
+Performs job duties according to Company standards, procedures and policies.

-Performs the task associated with food, paper, labor, and utility cost controls and monitors shift activities to ensure compliance.
+Performs tasks associated with revenue growth, food, paper, labor, and operating cost controls.

-Completes all daily paperwork neatly and accurately as described by the Operational OJT Guide or as directed by management.

-Follows all procedures associated with opening the closing the restaurant, appropriately handles unexpected occurrences, and notifies appropriate parties in a timely fashion.
+Follows all procedures associated with opening, operating, and/or closing the restaurant.

-Assistant Manager

-Job Description

-Page 2
+All other tasks and duties that might be assigned by Company Management in the attainment of Company goals and targets.

+Appropriately handles unexpected occurrences/events and promptly notifies Company management of such events (utilizing the Company’s Chain of Command and/or as outlined in the Company Handbook) in a timely manner.

 Nature & Scope

-The Assistant Manager receives direction and training from the Restaurant Manager and Co-Manager, the Assistant Manager 4 week Training Plan, and other Little Caesars training materials and classes.
-The Assistant Manager is responsible for supervising other Colleagues and provides adult supervision to Colleagues less than 18 years of age.
-During each shift, they motivate, direct and coach Colleagues to work proficiently at their assigned stations and then follow-up to ensure tasks are completed in a timely manner according to Little Caesars procedures.
+The Crew Member receives direction and training from the Restaurant Manager, Co-Manager, Assistant Managers and other Company training materials and classes.

+Crew members shall work proficiently at their assigned stations, completing tasks in a timely manner according to Company procedures.

+They shall abide by all posted state and federal laws, OSHA and EEOC requirements, and Company policies and procedures.

+They cooperatively support the restaurant management team in profitable operation of the restaurant with actions and efforts that increase revenue and control costs.

-The Assistant Manager must abide by all state and federal laws OSHA and EEOC requirements, as well as practice and enforce all Little Caesars policies and procedures.
-They utilize all cost control tools and processes ensuring the goals of food, paper, and labor are achieved during their shift.
-They ensure each shift is prepared to meet the needs of their customers and work diligently to ensure each customer is satisfied with the service and product they receive.
+They work diligently to ensure each customer is satisfied with the service and product they receive.